rafavg77/Sniff_Sessions/README.md

-# Sniff_Sessions
+# Sniff Sessions from HELL
-A bash script to sniff sessions with ettercap and tcpdump
+A really easy bash script to sniff sessions with ettercap, tcpdump, sslstrip and iptables.